praegnanz-de/videosws/README.md

 True, if player is skinnable in a easy way or themes are provided.

 ### flags.audioOnly (boolean)
-True, if player has an adio only mode to display audio in a beautiful way.
+True, if player has an audio only mode to display audio in a beautiful way.

 ### flags.speedControl (boolean)
 True, if player has the option to change playback speed (1x, 2x, etc.).